-Payments will be transferred by Tdh Hungary (Regional Support Hub Budapest) based on the submission of the deliverable, acceptance by Tdh (and ADA) and the accompanying invoice issued by the evaluator(s).
+Payments will be transferred by Tdh Hungary (Regional Support Hub Budapest) and the eight national partners (depending on which assignment the evaluator has conducted) upon on the submission of the deliverable, acceptance by Tdh (and ADA) and the accompanying invoice issued by the evaluator.
 Payments will be transferred within a maximum of 30 working days following the receipt of the deliverables and invoice (this will include the time frame for acceptance by Tdh).
 No advance payments will be provided.